alyraffauf/nixcfg/hosts/mauville/README.md

 # mauville
 ## Overview
 Home lab/server built in a mini-ITX case from NZXT.
 Also used for gaming, but bottlenecked by the CPU.
+Home lab services are largely configured [upstream](https://github.com/alyraffauf/raffauflabs).

+## Todo
+- [ ] upgrade CPU.
+- [ ] upgrade RAM to 32GB.
+- [ ] add second 2TB SSD in btrfs pool.

 ## Specs
 | Model   | Custom Mini-ITX Desktop   |
 |---------|---------------------------|